 Food-grade vinegar is a dilute solution of 5% acetic acid mixed with 95% water.
 Acetic acid is a mild organic acid, which can be found naturally in, among other things, fruits and fermented grains.

 As a mild acid, vinegar can react with alkaline materials found in mineral build-up.
 Vinegar also has anti-bacterial properties, which makes it a suitable sterilizing agent.
 These characteristics make vinegar a mild, eco-friendly cleaning agent that you can use around the house.

 This post might contain affiliate links.
 In the event of a sale, I get rewarded a small commission, at no extra cost to you.

 The following section is for those who wonder if they can use vinegar to disinfect their homes.

 Is Vinegar A Disinfectant?

-But, It’s not quite so simple as going around the house with a vinegar-soaked rag, wiping down all your surfaces, household items, and getting into every nook and cranny, then expect every germ and bacteria known to man to disappear into thin air.
+But, It’s not quite as simple as going around the house with a vinegar-soaked rag, wiping down all your surfaces, and household items, and getting into every nook and cranny, then expecting every germ and bacteria known to man to disappear into thin air.